BCCL-IIITH/Alzheimers_project/index.md

 Questions are formulated as follows?

 ```
-- How do we think about predicting the onset of AD ?
+1. How do we think about predicting the onset of AD ?
-- What are the biomarkers that best inform the progression of AD ?
+2. What are the biomarkers that best inform the progression of AD ?
-- What are the methods for disease progressive biomarkers ?
+3. What are the Machine Learning or Deep Learning methods for 2. ?
 ```

 Below discusses the broad overview of the major biomarkers of AD.
 The schematic outline of the